Prebiotic atmosphere: Relationship to the origin of life

 The prebiotic atmosphere can supply chemical ingredients and facilitate environmental conditions that contribute to the synthesis of organic compounds involved in the origin of life.
-For example, potential compounds involved in the origin of life were synthesized in the Miller-Urey experiment.
+For example, compounds potentially involved in the origin of life were synthesized in the Miller-Urey experiment.
 In this experiment, assumptions must be made about what gases were present in the prebiotic atmosphere.
-Proposed important ingredients for the origin of life include (but are not limited to) methane (CH4), ammonia (NH3), phosphate, hydrogen cyanide (HCN), various organics, and various photochemical byproducts.
+Proposed important ingredients for the origin of life include (but are not limited to) methane (CH4), ammonia (NH3), phosphate (PO₄³⁻), hydrogen cyanide (HCN), cyanoacetylene (HCCCN), various organics, and various photochemical byproducts.
 The atmospheric composition will impact the stability and production of these compounds at Earth's surface.
 For example, the "weakly reduced" prebiotic atmosphere may produce some, but not all, of these ingredients via reactions with lightning.
 On the other hand, the production and stability of origin of life ingredients in a strongly reduced atmosphere are greatly enhanced, making post-impact atmospheres particularly relevant.
 It is also proposed that the conditions required for the origin of life could have emerged locally, in a system that is isolated from the atmosphere (e.g. a hydrothermal vent).
-However, compounds such as cyanides used to make nucleobases of RNA would be too dilute in the ocean, unlike lakes on land.
-Once life originated and started interacting with the atmosphere, the prebiotic atmosphere transitioned into the post-biotic atmosphere, by definition.
+Arguments against this hypothesis have emphasized that compounds such as cyanides used to make nucleobases of RNA would be too dilute in the ocean, unlike lakes on land which might readily store them as ferrocyanide salts.
+This may be overcome by imposing a boundary condition such as shallow water vents that experienced localized evaporative cycles.
+The vent mechanism might also produce HCCCN, but would require extremely high pressure and temperature for efficient stockpiling.
+Methods that readily produce HCCCN are important as it is a required constituent in the current best understanding of pyrimidine synthesis.

+Once life originated and began interacting with the atmosphere, the prebiotic atmosphere transitioned into the post-biotic atmosphere, by definition.